 Luton Rising is currently building a pioneering fast passenger transit system that will provide an extremely reliable, safe and energy-efficient transfer between the mainline Luton Airport Parkway rail station and the airport terminal in well under four minutes.

-By removing the need to wait for a longer bus service, the fully-automated and cable-hauled Luton DART will help achieve rail journeys of around 30 minutes between St Pancras International and the airport by the fastest trains and is scheduled to open in 2022.
+By removing the need to wait for a longer bus service, the fully-automated and cable-hauled Luton DART will help achieve rail journeys of around 30 minutes between St Pancras International and the airport by the fastest trains.

 New Century Park, Bartlett Square and Morton House